Ahmad Koroh

-Ahmad Koroh (born Thomas Koroh; 1 January 1925 – 25 June 1978) was the fifth Governor of the Malaysian state of Sabah.
+Ahmad Koroh (né Thomas Koroh, born 1 January 1925 – 25 June 1978) was the fifth Governor of the Malaysian state of Sabah.

 He was the nephew of Sedomon Gunsanad Kina as well as the matriline grandson of Gunsanad Kina through his mother, Maria Isah and the second Governor to die in office just like his predecessor, Tun Mohd Hamdan Abdullah at the young age of 53, only after less than a year in office.